 Skip to main content

-The second day of the conference is an Early Career Researchers’ Workshop, which will focus on developing research of new scholars.
-Submissions for this day are restricted to scholars who have completed their Ph.D. in the last 8 years (from 2016 to 2023).
-We invite work that is at an early draft stage, where results are preliminary and incomplete.
+The second day of the conference is an Early Career Researchers’ Workshop that will focus on developing research by new scholars.
+Submissions for this day are open to any scholar who has completed a Ph.D. in the last eight years (from 2017 to 2024).
+We request work that is at an early draft stage where results are preliminary and incomplete.
 Scope for value added from participating in the conference to improve the project will be considered in selection.
 Please do not submit well-developed job market papers.

 Submission criteria

-Submissions to the main conference day are open to Institute Advisory Board members and current or former visiting scholars, as well as to colleagues from the Federal Reserve System.
-Submissions to the Early Career Researchers’ Workshop may come from researchers of any affiliation who completed their Ph.D. in 2016–2023.
+Submissions to the main conference day are open to current or former Institute visiting scholars, colleagues from the Federal Reserve System, and Institute Advisory Board members.
+Submissions to the Early Career Researchers’ Workshop may come from researchers of any affiliation who completed their Ph.D. in 2017–2024.

 Event details

-The 2024 conference will be held in person at the Federal Reserve Bank of Minneapolis on October 3 (main conference) and October 4 (early career workshop).
+The 2025 conference will be held in person at the Federal Reserve Bank of Minneapolis on November 13 (main conference) and November 14 (Early Career Researchers’ Workshop).
 Reimbursement for presenters’ travel expenses will be available.
 Coverage of the main conference will be streamed online.

 Four panelists on stage during a presentation